Johannes Weber

 Brief Life History of Johannes

 When Johannes Weber was born on 19 June 1848, in Red Bud, Randolph, Illinois, United States, his father, Johann Michael Weber, was 42 and his mother, Catharine Rosina Baumann, was 41.
 He married Margret Minker on 6 February 1872, in Monroe, Illinois, United States.
-They were the parents of at least 4 sons and 1 daughter.
+They were the parents of at least 2 sons.
 He lived in Prairie du Long, Monroe, Illinois, United States in 1880 and Tyrone Township, Franklin, Illinois, United States in 1910.
 He died on 3 July 1917, in Six Mile Township, Franklin, Illinois, United States, at the age of 69, and was buried in Mulkeytown Cemetery, Mulkeytown, Franklin, Illinois, United States.

 Photos and Memories (0)